Abhishek-2502/Private_Repo_Access_EC2/README.md

-# Granting EC2 Access to a Private GitHub Repository
+# Granting EC2 Access to a Private GitHub Repository without Github login

 This guide explains how to allow an AWS EC2 instance to access a private GitHub repository using SSH deploy keys.